VIT Bhopal University | M.Tech Admissions 2025

-GATE Philosophy Syllabus 2025 - IIT Roorkee released the GATE 2025 Philosophy syllabus at gate2025.iitr.ac.in.
+GATE Philosophy Syllabus 2026 - IIT Guwahati will release the GATE 2026 Philosophy syllabus online.
 Candidates can download the GATE Philosophy syllabus pdf on this page.
-The syllabus of GATE 2025 comprises important topics for exam preparation.
+The GATE syllabus comprises important topics that will be tested in the exam.
 GATE Philosophy (C4) is the part of Humanities and Social Sciences paper.
 The Philosophy syllabus is divided into four chapters.
 The detailed topics-wise GATE Philosophy syllabus is provided on this page.
 The GATE questions paper is based on the exam syllabus.
-IIT Roorkee will conduct the Graduate Aptitude Test in Engineering on February 1, 2, 15 & 16, 2025.
-The GATE 2025 exam will be conducted as computer-based test.
+IIT GUwahati will conduct the Graduate Aptitude Test in Engineering.
+The GATE 2026 exam will be conducted as a computer-based test IN February.

-Direct link to download the GATE 2025 Philosophy syllabus PDF
+Direct link to download the previous year's GATE Philosophy syllabus PDF

-Along with the syllabus, candidates must check the GATE 2025 exam pattern.
+Along with the syllabus, candidates must check the GATE 2026 exam pattern.
 The exam pattern of GATE Philosophy is updated on this page.
 Knowledge of the GATE Philosophy syllabus will help in planning for the exam effectively.
-The authority will conduct the GATE 2025 exam on February 1, 2, 15 and 16, 2025.

 Chapters | Topics |